 Intellectual Property Survey (3)

-In our modern day “information economy,” the law of intellectual property has taken on enormous importance to both creators and users of creative works.
+In our modern day “information economy,” the law of intellectual property (“IP”) has taken on enormous importance to both creators and users of creative works.
+Such IP Law is the way we provide legal protection to encourage invention and creativity by guaranteeing an opportunity for financial return to the originator of novel work.
 This course introduces students to the classic principles of copyright, patent, trademark, and trade secret law and explores the ways in which those principles are shifting and adapting in response to new technology.